JuanMandon/Rysesoft-mandon/README.md

 This Unity 2022.3.43f1 project demonstrates a welding and crafting system with interactive items, world UI feedback, and inventory management.
 It is designed to highlight clean, modular code and extensibility.

-Completed in under 4 hours, the prototype focuses on core gameplay systems and code speed.
+Completed in under 4 hours, the prototype focuses on core gameplay systems and rapid prototyping speed.

 ## Core Systems